geoffwhittington/meshtastic-matrix-relay/INSTRUCTIONS.md

-# Instructions
+# MMRelay Instructions

-The relay works on Linux, macOS, and Windows and requires Python 3.9+.
+MMRelay works on Linux, macOS, and Windows and requires Python 3.9+.

 ## Installation

-### Install from PyPI (Recommended)
+### Quick Install (Recommended)

 ```bash
 # Install using pip